 About Intersection Laws in Louisiana

-There are many laws about intersections in Louisiana, which you can find in Section 32 of the Louisiana Revised Statutes.
+There are many laws about intersections in Louisiana which drivers must follow.
+You can find them in Section 32 of the Louisiana Revised Statutes.
 Examples of those laws include:

 - RS 32:104 – Turning movements and required signals